 “Thanks to your democratic laws, we will invade you.
 Thanks to our religious laws, we will dominate you.”

-Lawrence Dennis emphasized the importance of “operational” thinking, whereby the world and current events should be interpreted as they actually are and pragmatic, real-world solutions to issues should be sought as opposed to looking at things through narrow ideological prisms and pursuing fantastic utopianisms.
-It is possible to identify certain contemporary political, economic and demographic trends which serve as indicators of what the world of a century or so from now might look like.
+Lawrence Dennis emphasized the importance of “operational” thinking, whereby the world and current events should be interpreted as they actually are, and pragmatic, real-world solutions to issues should be sought as opposed to looking at things through narrow ideological prisms and pursuing fantastic utopianisms.
+It is possible to identify certain contemporary political, economic, and demographic trends which serve as indicators of what the world of a century or so from now might look like.
 The nations of Asia, particularly China and India, with their huge populations and rapidly expanding economies, are likely to replace the West as the centers of economic and political power.
 Most of the rest of the world is likely to fall under the influence of Islam, as previously noted, or Christianity, due to the rapid growth of that religion in the southern hemisphere.

-An indispensible task of contemporary radical intellectuals is the development of a philosophical foundation that can serve as a bulwark against the universalist presumptions of the two parties now engaged in what Huntington has called a “clash of civilizations”.
+An indispensable task of contemporary radical intellectuals is the development of a philosophical foundation that can serve as a bulwark against the universalist presumptions of the two parties now engaged in what Huntington has called a “clash of civilizations”.
 Essentially, the “clash of civilizations” involves a showdown between two rival forms of universalist imperialism: liberal humanist imperialism emanating from the West and Islamic imperialism emanating from the East.
 The therapeutic state versus the theocratic state.
 There can be little doubt that it is Islam that will eventually triumph in this struggle.
 Of course, the idea of a military conquest of the West by Islam is laughable and Islam would likely pose little danger to the nations of the West were it not for the combined self-destructive tendencies of imperial ambition and liberal ideology exhibited by the West.

 The “clash of civilizations” is, in a very literal sense, a clash of God and Mammon.
 The Islamic revolutionaries are driven by a fanatical devotion to their god and the promises they believe he has made to them if only they take up arms on his behalf.
-The nations of the West are driven by an almost as fanatical devotion to Mammon, that is, to wealth, luxury, power, pleasure and privilege.
-Further, the culture of the West combines this unabashedly materialist ethos with rejection of strength and discipline in favor of a maternalistic emphasis on health, safety, “sensitivity”, “self-esteem”, “potential”, “personal growth”, “getting in touch with one’s inner child”, “feelings” and other concepts common to pop culture psychobabble.
-Of course, the socio-cultural ramifications of this is to create a society of weaklings, mediocrities and crybabies.
+The nations of the West are driven by an almost as fanatical devotion to Mammon, that is, to wealth, luxury, power, pleasure, and privilege.
+Further, the culture of the West combines this unabashedly materialist ethos with rejection of strength and discipline in favor of a maternalistic emphasis on health, safety, “sensitivity”, “self-esteem”, “potential”, “personal growth”, “getting in touch with one’s inner child”, “feelings”, and other concepts common to pop-culture psychobabble.
+Of course, the socio-cultural ramifications of this is to create a society of weaklings, mediocrities, and crybabies.
 When this is contrasted with the warrior spirit of the Islamic jihadists, there can be no doubt as to who has the upper hand psychologically and spiritually.
 Radical Islam does pose a danger to those of us in the West, primarily in the form of private terrorism and demographic aggression, but this scenario has been brought about through the recklessness of our own ruling classes.
 It is they, and not Islam, who are our primary enemies.
-Until we recognize this the entirely avoidable “threats” posed by Islamic militancy will not go away.
+Until we recognize this, the entirely avoidable “threats” posed by Islamic militancy will not go away.

 Copyright 2004.
 American Revolutionary Vanguard.
 All rights reserved.